 - Passed required coursework exams to demonstrate their comprehensive grasp of the subject area.

 - Demonstrated the ability for clear oral and written communication, and shown the ability to carry on scholarly work in their subject area.

-The graduate student is highly recommended to talk to the graduate administrator for the qualification before he/she plans to file the petition.
-The Petition for Approval of Ph.D.
-Candidacy form is submitted to the graduate administrator with the current unofficial transcript and checklist of courses before the start of the fall semester of the fifth year.
+Graduate students are highly recommended to talk to the graduate administrator about the qualification before they plans to file the petition.
+The petition for Approval of Ph.D.
+Candidacy form is submitted to the graduate administrator with the current unofficial transcript and checklist of courses before the end of the spring semester of the fourth year.

 Additionally, if a student plans to defend and submit a thesis for the next degree conferral, students must file their petitions for approval of Ph.D. candidacy at the Office of Graduate and Postdoctoral Studies before the deadline.
 Review the academic calendar for deadlines.

 Students may schedule to take the final oral examination in defense of their thesis only after the Dean of Graduate and Postdoctoral Studies approves their candidacy.
 A committee consisting of at least three (3) members will conduct the defense.
 The committee includes the candidate's adviser (the committee chair), a faculty member from MSNE and one from another department within the university.
 The members of the committee will be announced early enough so that the candidate may discuss with them the nature of the thesis research and the contents of the thesis.

 The thesis must be made available to the members of the examining committee at least two weeks before the examination date.
 Although the examination will be concerned primarily with the candidate's thesis, the questioning may also cover other areas.
 The oral defense may be scheduled at any time except during official examination periods.
 Public announcements of the oral examinations for the doctoral degree must be made at least two weeks in advance.